 Now you’ve completed your research, you’re ready to move onto the next step.
 And that is getting the whole family on board.
 We’re not talking second cousins and great-great-grandpa here, just the people in your home.
 Does everyone in the family home want to welcome a dog into their life?
 Get your family around the table and talk about all things dog.

 Is everyone happy with the choice you’ve made about the breed, age, size, etc.?
 Is everyone willing to help out with doggy tasks?
 Or is it just you taking on the responsibility?
 Everyone needs to share their opinion and agree (at least on most counts).

 Once you all have a clearer picture in your mind about your future life with a dog, the rescue ride will be much smoother.
 Unfortunately, some people make a decision based on their wishes, rather than everyone else’s, and often this doesn’t end well.

 Once You’ve Found Your Hound

-So, you’ve found your canine soulmate, congratulations!
+So, you’ve found your canine soulmate.
+Congratulations!
 Now that you’ve signed your name on the dotted line, there are a few things that you need to do before you get him or her home.
 Everything must be just right for when they finally arrive.
 You don’t need to roll out the red carpet, although you can if you want to!
-Just a few basics that many first-time dog owners overlook.
+These are just a few basics that many first-time dog owners overlook.
 Let’s take a look.